Does this situation sound familiar?

 If you’ve experienced an instance like this, you might be dealing with brain fog.

 Put simply, brain fog is a term to describe mental fatigue.
-It can be caused by a variety of symptoms.
 And, depending on how severe it is, it can impact your performance at work or school.

 Brain fog is undeniably frustrating: you know you can do exceptional work, but having no mental clarity can feel like running in slow motion.
 On top of that, getting flustered can aggravate the symptoms, thus repeating the cycle.